Focal active colitis

 The diagnosis of focal active colitis is usually made after one or more small samples of tissue are removed from the inside of the colon during an examination called a colonoscopy.
 The tissue is then sent to a pathologist for examination under a microscope.

-The inside of the colon is covered by epithelial cells that connect together to form round structures called glands.
+The inside of the colon is covered by epithelial cells that connect to form round structures called glands.
 In focal active colitis, specialized immune cells called neutrophils are seen within the glands.
-Cryptitis is a term pathologists use to describe neutrophils in-between the epithelial cells in the glands.
+Cryptitis is a term pathologists use to describe neutrophils in between the epithelial cells in the glands.
 A crypt abscess means that the neutrophils were seen within the small space in the center of the gland.
 Features of chronic colitis including crypt distortion and basal lymphoplasmacytosis should not be seen in focal active colitis.

 focal active colitis